Living and Learning in Dickinson Community

-This is a special program only for Dickinson students, facilitated by Assistant Director Jeff Horowitz.
 Participants complete of a series of workshops and maintain a journal of their activities.
 The Dickinson Leadership Certificate would make an outstanding entry in your co-curricular transcript.
 For details, click here.

 Monthly Open Mic Nights provide an opportunity for Dickinson students to share their

 talents in singing, songwriting, dancing, playing musical instruments, comedy, etc.

 These are held in the Fireplace Lounge and have been tremendously popular and fun.